 hls::stream<>on the top-level interface is by default implemented with an

-ap_fifointerface for the Vivado® IP flow, or as an axis interface for the Vitis™ kernel flow.
+ap_fifointerface for the AMD Vivado™ IP flow, or as an axis interface for the AMD Vitis™ kernel flow.

-- Streams may be defined either locally or globally and are always implemented as internal FIFOs.
+- Streams can be defined either locally or globally and are always implemented as internal FIFOs.
 Streams defined in the global scope follow the same rules as any other global variables.

 - There are two possible stream declarations: